-It can ruin the customer shopping experience and brand experience.
-Therefore, adapting smart packaging techniques or even integrating automation in it can help reduce costs in order fulfillment logistics.
+It can ruin the customer's shopping experience and brand experience.
+Therefore, adapting smart packaging techniques or even integrating automation can help reduce costs in order fulfillment logistics.

 Plastic packaging waste is a significant chunk that harms the earth's ecosystem.
-This factor, therefore, gets primary notice to reduce or recycle the materials and reduce the costs involved in the process.
+This factor, therefore, gets prior notice to reduce or recycle the materials and reduce the costs involved in the process.

 #3 Optimise Shipping Costs

-The global giant Amazon also learned to optimize the shipping costs a hard way by clocking a whopping loss of $7.2 billion owing to shipping costs in the year 2016 (Data: amazon.com).
+The global giant Amazon also learned to optimize the shipping costs the hard way by clocking a whopping loss of $7.2 billion owing to shipping costs in the year 2016 (Data: amazon.com).

 #4 Strategise Order Returns

-The best strategy for order returns is to avoid them.
-This begins with providing right pictures and detailed product descriptions on e-commerce online platforms.
+Curbing the order returns reduces costs or profit depletion in logistic fulfillment processes.
 In fulfillment centers, it should be achieved by error-free order picking, efficient packaging, timely shipping, and tracking of products.
-If even then a product is returned, it should have a well-defined operational channel to receive the order, approve based on quality check and discard or put-away in the inventory as per the designated standards of each product.
-Curbing the order returns reduces costs or profit depletion in fulfillment logistic processes.
+If a product is returned, it should have a well-defined operational channel to receive the order, approve based on quality check and discard or put away in the inventory as per the designated standards of each product.

 #5 Smart Automation